kongondo/MenuBuilder/README.md

 GPL2

 ## Changelog

+#Version 0.1.8
+1. Added enable/disable menu items settings.
+2. Added 'check_listable' option not to display menu items not listable to current user.
+3. 'current_class' now also applies to breadcrumbs.
+4. Code cleanup.

 #Version 0.1.7
 1. Fixed minor bug that affected display of titles of menu items with apostrophes in menu settings.